 Explore health content from A to Z.

 I need information about...

 RITUXIMAB (ri TUX i mab) is a monoclonal antibody.
 This medicine changes the way the body's immune system works.
-It is used commonly to treat non-Hodgkin's lymphoma and other conditions.
+It is used commonly to treat non-Hodgkin lymphoma and other conditions.
 In cancer cells, this drug targets a specific protein within cancer cells and stops the cancer cells from growing.
-It is also used to treat rhuematoid arthritis (RA).
-In RA, this medicine slow the inflammatory process and help reduce joint pain and swelling.
+It is also used to treat rheumatoid arthritis (RA).
+In RA, this medicine slows the inflammatory process and help reduce joint pain and swelling.
 This medicine is often used with other cancer or arthritis medications.